pnu/heroku-buildpack-rakudo/README.md

 Environment variable `RAKUDO_REVISION` specifies the rakudo version to build.
 It can be anything that works for `git checkout`.
 If not specified, default is HEAD of the default branch.

+Compiled package is saved as rakudo-VERSION.tgz, where VERSION is the version string given by `$*PERL.compiler.version`.
+If `RAKUDO_REVISION` is not specified (ie. HEAD of the default branch is built), the package is saved also as rakudo-latest.tgz.

+This can be used to specify the version of rakudo to deploy (see Usage above).